Kiss Me Deadly (1955)

 At that instant, a barrier waylays their car - they are run off the road by a black car.
 Unknown and faceless, darkly-dressed gangsters, viewed from the waist down with closeups of their shoes, approach.

-Christina's screams overlap into the next scene as she is tortured to death with a pair of pliers.
-From the knees down, her legs dangle and twitch from pain over the side of a table - two pairs of shoes are on either side and her trenchcoat lies in a pile at her feet.
+Christina's screams overlap into the next scene as she is tortured to death.
+[The instrument of torture is not shown until later - a pair of pliers held in the right hand of one of the abductors.
+One problem with the scene - Christina continues to scream on the soundtrack even after her legs stop moving.]
+From the knees down, her legs dangle over the side of a table and twitch from pain - two pairs of shoes are on either side and her trenchcoat lies in a pile at her feet.
 A pair of shiny blue suede shoes belonging to the smooth-talking, master-mind criminal stands next to a beaten, semi-conscious Hammer as he lies on a bare, mattress-less bedframe.
 He is kicked onto the wood-planked floor in the same room and helplessly witnesses Christina's demise (her lifeless legs hang in the background) before she reveals the unbearable secret that the criminals want.
 Shadows of the coils of the bedsprings are cast upon him, as he hears the unemotional words of the chief hitman:

 If you revive her, do you know what that would be?
 Resurrection, that's what it would be.
 And do you know what resurrection means?
 It means raise the dead.
 And just who do you think you are that you think you can raise the dead?